MLB Tuesday scores, trade rumors, news, updates: Encarnacion's slam saves Tribe

 Hammy, anyone?#WWWWWindians#RallyTogetherpic.twitter.com/4wE5bR5AxW— Cleveland Indians (@Indians) July 26, 2017

 That's EE's 21st homer of the season.
 Said homer also took him from 997 career RBI to 1,001 career RBI.
-Oh, and it also made for the Indians' fifth straight win.
-As such, Cleveland now maintains a slim 1-1/2 game lead over KC in the AL Central.
+Oh, and it also made for the Indians' fifth consecutive victory.
+As such, Cleveland now maintains a slim 1½-game lead over KC in the AL Central.

 Nats sense need for pitching after Jackson struggles